-The gas pressure was measured by a pressure transducer (Fluke RPM4 Reference Pressure Monitor) with an accuracy of 0.02\%.
-The He/CH$_{4}$ gas mixture was performed by filling the first 2\% of the nominal pressure with CH$_{4}$ gas followed by high-purity He gas with an accuracy of 0.2\%.
+The gas pressure was measured by a pressure transducer (Fluke RPM4 reference pressure monitor) with an accuracy of 0.02\%.
+The He/CH$_{4}$ gas mixture was prepared by filling the first 2\% of the nominal pressure with CH$_{4}$ gas followed by high-purity He gas with an accuracy of 0.2\%.
 The relative He/CH$_{4}$ ratio between measurements and the presence of other contaminants was confirmed by quadrupole-mass spectrometry sampling the gas through a capillary tube before and after the measurement.

-The muon spin is flipped by applying a microwave magnetic field in the cavity.
-A larger cylindrical cavity (181-mm inner-dia., 304-mm long) developed to enable muonium HFS measurement at lower gas pressure without severe loss of the statistics was used \cite{Ueno2019}.
-The cavity resonates in TM220 mode with a tunable frequency range of 4462--4466 MHz and a quality factor of 11400--11700.
-The remaining microwave system is identical as in \cite{Kanda2021}.
-Electrons ($e^{-}$) from $\mu^{-}$ decay are emitted preferentially in the direction antiparallel to the $\mu^{-}$ spin.
-At the resonance, the microwave field induces the $\mu^{-}$ spin flip changing the angular distribution of the decay $e^{-}$, which is detected with a segmented scintillation detector placed downstream.
-Measurements are performed by scanning the microwave frequency and measuring the electron asymmetry (N\textsubscript{ON}/N\textsubscript{OFF}) to determine the resonance frequency $\Delta\nu$.
-Since the cavity and the downstream beam stopper attached to the aluminum absorber (1-mm thick, not shown in Fig.~\ref{Fig1}) are all made of copper, $\mu$He signals are well separated from muonic copper ($\mu$Cu) background events due to different muon lifetimes.
-Most of the $\mu$He signals remain by selecting delayed events while drastically reducing $\mu$Cu events.
+The muon spin was flipped by applying a microwave magnetic field in the cavity.
+A larger cylindrical cavity (181~mm inner diameter, 304~mm long) developed to enable muonium HFS measurement at lower gas pressure without severe statistics loss was used \cite{Ueno2019}.
+The cavity resonates in TM220 mode with a tunable frequency range of 4462--4466~MHz and a quality factor of 11~400--11~700.
+The remaining microwave system was identical to that used in \cite{Kanda2021}.
+At the resonance, the microwave field induced the $\mu^{-}$ spin flip, changing the angular distribution of the electron ($e^{-}$) from the $\mu^{-}$ decay, which was detected with a segmented scintillation detector placed downstream.
+Measurements were performed by scanning the microwave frequency and measuring the electron asymmetry ($N_{\text{ON}}/N_{\text{OFF}}-1$) to determine the resonance frequency $\Delta\nu$.
+Since the cavity and the downstream beam stopper attached to the aluminum absorber (1 mm thick, not shown in Fig.~\ref{Fig1}) were all made of copper, $\mu$He signals were well separated from muonic copper ($\mu$Cu) background events due to different muon lifetimes.
+Mostly, $\mu$He signals remained by selecting delayed events while drastically reducing $\mu$Cu events.